Texas Mental Health Resources

 3. Post-traumatic Stress Disorder (PTSD) - Military combat can have devastating effects on sleeping, anger and nightmares, and it frequently leads to substance abuse.
 Veterans/military experience this at 15 times the rate of civilians.

-Texas Mental Health Resources earmarks a significant percentage of our resources to helping United States veterans and active military who need financial assistance in order to seek mental wellness.
+Texas Mental Health Resources earmarks a percentage of our resources to helping United States veterans and active military who need financial assistance in order to seek mental wellness.

 SENIOR SUPPORT